wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

 #### User session refreshed

-The token of the authenticated user as an expiration date.
-When the token expires, a session is created with a new token.
+The token of the authenticated user has an expiration date; when the token expires, a session is created with a new token.
 ```js
 app.onNewSession(session:  WDASession | PortalSession) {}
 ```